 Two years ago a connected highway across Texas was unknown.
-There was a jumble of crooked country roads in the east.
+There was a jumble of crooked country roads Very little natural road-building material, or natural in the east.
 The west was a medley of ranch trails.
 Automobile travel across Texas was a problem.
 Then the road.
 One-half of the sixty miles, in the Junction territory, scientific weaving together of an overland highway across Texas was begun by the Old Spanish Trail membership.